Hello! Welcome to my blog.

 Due to my previous success, I decided to return to Slimming World (September 2016) hoping things within the organisation had evolved.
 I found the new Extra Easy plan even easier to follow.
 I absolutely sailed through the losses once again and by food optimising & embarking on the Body Magic activity program, I lost the weight much quicker this time reaching a new target 1 stone less than the first time around (12 weeks) & achieved my Body Magic Platinum Award (at 16 weeks).
 I have lost just over 8 stones in total.
 Again, I’ve fallen away from the SW mentality, once again, at target the interest and motivation fizzled away and to be honest, although the principles of the diet are good, creating foods from scratch from simple, whole ingredients – because the plan is so generous, there were just too many members taking up body image therapy time sharing tips on how to max their syns or to use tweaks to create ‘thin-twins’ of the foods that have got them overweight in the first place.
 To me, the focus should always be on ‘free foods first’ (fruits, vegetables and proteins) & how to incorporate these whole foods into tasty and exciting meals.
 I had no interest in how to make a ‘chemical shitstorm cake’ from half a tub of granulated sweetener, high sugar yoghurt and half a dozen eggs….
 This is just reinforcing, not changing the thought pattern of old destructive ways.
 So, I decided the group was no longer for me and decided to concentrate on managing my weight alone through sticking to my principles of whole foods and cleaner eating.

-Being hypothyroid & constantly anaemic, I have struggled with my health, energy levels and keeping my weight down for years.
+Being hypothyroid & having fibromyalgia, I have struggled with my health, energy levels and keeping my weight down for years.
 Sick of the medical professional suggesting nothing but meds, I figured out that (as well as weight management), I could perhaps use my diet to improve my health in general.
 Following months of ongoing research and trials, I switched to a predominantly plant-based diet.
 Although I’m an omnivore, I have always preferred vegetarian choices so it wasn’t a difficult transition.
 More recently, I have really cut down on dairy and gluten also; these changes have, without doubt, had a positive effect on my health both physically and with regards to my wellbeing.
-My thyroid meds have reduced and for the first time in 6 years, I no longer need to take industrial strength iron supplements!
-I’m now concentrating on researching gut health and adding in particular, anti-inflammatory foods to my diet.
+My thyroid meds have reduced by over a half and for the first time in 6 years, I hve no fibromyalgia markers in my blood so was discharged from my stunned consultant.
+I’m now concentrating on researching gut health and adding in particular, continuing to add anti-inflammatory foods to my diet.

 I love creating new meal ideas that don’t take 3 days worth of prep or long cooking times – I just don’t have the time or inclination for all that!
 Instead, I choose easy to prepare meals from simple whole ingredients that look good and taste great.
 I am also keen to avoid waste either in the form of packaging or from buying too much at once.
 I shop little and often to avoid waste or spoilage and my recipes can easily be adapted for any number of servings.
 Leftovers are of course tomorrow’s lunch or can be frozen for another day.
 I am thankful to have moved away from the reliance of ready-made meals and products that are full of hidden nasties, particularly trans-fats, palm oil, sugars, additives & weird chemicals.
 I probably spend too long reading labels but… if there are more than 8 ingredients, half of which I can’t even pronounce, then it stays on the shelf – my body doesn’t want or need it.